Floating

 6. Ecommerce Email Content

-eCommerce brands and businesses keep sending different types of emails — promotional messages, transactional emails, etc. to their customers and audience.
+Ecommerce brands and businesses keep sending different types of emails — promotional messages, transactional emails, etc. to their customers and audience.
 Promotional emails let consumers know about your latest offers, while transactional emails inform them about actions on the website — delivery notifications, order confirmations, and receipts of payment.

-Brands keep on testing different types of content among audiences, and here’s an example of a great email by Warby Parker that runs an online eCommerce store:
+Brands keep on testing different types of content among audiences, and here’s an example of a great email by Warby Parker that runs an online ecommerce store:

 ecommerce_email_content